The 5 Steps I would Follow if I was starting my Doll Making Business.

 For starters, we are going to assume you have been making dolls for at least a year, solid (not like, I made three dolls and I want to sell them now).

-We are also going to assume that you have created a pattern by yourself (not using someone else’s to sell from), tweaked it the way you need it to be, in such a way it speaks for you, and that although still learning (I am still learning yo! and I am almost nine years in since I started) you have amassed enough knowledge to offer your dolls with the complete and utter trust that you are putting forth a wooly someone you are proud of and that you will stand behind its quality a 100%.
+We are also going to assume that you have created a pattern by yourself (not using someone else’s to sell from), tweaked it the way you need it to be, in such a way it speaks for you, and that although still learning (I am still learning too! and it’s been a wonderful journey since I started) you have amassed enough knowledge to offer your dolls with the complete and utter trust that you are putting forth a wooly someone you are proud of and that you will stand behind its quality a 100%.

 You might be better off working on designing your own pattern, or working on your quality in order to put a doll product that you are extremely proud of.
 Do remember, we all evolve and learn along the way, but we have to have a quality standard in order to sell the dolls.